Primary

 Set your seat height so your leg is nearly straight at the bottom of the pedal stroke with a slight bend in the knee.
 Keep your cadence between 60-100 RPM and avoid bouncing in the saddle.

-Want Cycling (Stationary) in your program?
+See where Cycling (Stationary) fits in your weekly plan

 Adjust seat height so leg is slightly bent at bottom.